intrbiz/bergamot-site/src/main/views/docs/user/install.md

 ## Introduction

 This guide details how to install Bergamot from scratch on a openSUSE 13.1 server.
-This guide only covers getting a simple installation up and running, with one UI / master server and multiple worker servers.
+This guide only covers getting a simple installation up and running.

 Currently we use an Open Build Service instance to offer packages for:

- * openSUSE 13.1
+ * openSUSE 13.1, 13.2
  * Centos 7
  * Red Hat Enterprise Linux 7
  * Fedora 20

-Sadly we currently do not have packages for Debian or Ubuntu, primarily due to a reliance on systemd, please feel free to contribute packages :).
+Sadly we currently do not have packages for Debian or Ubuntu, primarily due to a preference for systemd, please feel free to contribute packages :).

 ### Core Components